thirdhasrikaturi/clock/README.md

-INTERN ID : CITS8173
+INTERN ID : CITS8173.
-FULL NAME : Katuri Thirdhasri
+FULL NAME : Katuri Thirdhasri.
-NO.OF WEEKS: 4 Weeks
+NO.OF WEEKS: 4 Weeks .
-PROJECT NAME: Digital Clock and Stop Watch
+PROJECT NAME: Digital Clock and Stop Watch .
 PROJECT SCOPE:  The project aims to develop a web-based Time Utility App that provides users with a Digital Clock and Stopwatch.
-It focuses on real-time time display, stopwatch controls, user interaction, page navigation, and web deployment using HTML, CSS, and JavaScript
+It focuses on real-time time display, stopwatch controls, user interaction, page navigation, and web deployment using HTML, CSS, and JavaScript .

 # Time Utility App